NOVEL NOSHES: Book Club Menu Ideas

 From Sally Hepworth: "Diana serves roast lamb and cauliflower at her first meeting with Lucy, maybe that could feature on the menu?
 There are also references to a green salad and potato salad."

 MOZART'S STARLING by Lyanda Lynn Haupt:

-"Definitely Sacher Torte!
+From Lyanda Lynn Haupt: "Definitely Sacher Torte!
 This is the famed dessert of Vienna.
 There are many recipes available online.
 On the side, serve deep, rich espresso with a cube of raw sugar and a small glass of sparkling water.
 The water is often added to the espresso.
 Too late in the evening for caffeine?
 The beverage of choice in Vienna is a wine spritzer—either red or white wine with sparkling mineral water.
 The ratio is about 50-50.
-While not traditional, but of course some lovely juice could substitute for the wine if preferred."- Lyanda Lynn Haupt
+While not traditional, but of course some lovely juice could substitute for the wine if preferred."

 MR. EMERSON'S WIFE by Amy Belding Brown